Shuffle/Shuffle-docs/docs/workflows.md

 2. The same exact configuration, but using a static value.
 ![passing-values-2](https://github.com/frikky/shuffle-docs/blob/master/assets/passing-values-2.png?raw=true)

-3. Using the execution argument from 2 items (testing_1 and execution argument).
+3. Using the execution parameter from 2 items (testing_1 and execution argument).
 The execution argument is defined to be "Hey this is cool" as seen in the bottom left.
 ![passing-values-3](https://github.com/frikky/shuffle-docs/blob/master/assets/passing-values-3.png?raw=true)

 Result for #3: